 The Grand Southern Africa safari

-Making the most of nature, culture and adventure, this whirlwind tour encompasses deserts and dunes, boats and the Big Five, ancient cultures and modern cities.
+Making the most of nature, culture and adventure, this whirlwind tour encompasses cities, deserts and dunes, boats and the Big Five.

 Cape Town San encounters Wine tasting Orange River Fish River Canyon rim hike Ai-Ais hot springs Namib-Naukluft National Park Sossusvlei Swakopmund Brandberg Mountain Himba tribe Etosha National Park Scenic flight Nature walks and boat cruises Game drives Kasane Chobe National Park Zambezi River Victoria Falls Optional: canoeing, quad biking, sand boarding, sky diving